david-vanderson/dvui/readme-accessibility.md

 ## What is accessibility?

 Most modern operating system provide an accessibility API to assist users who cannot use standard computer I/O devices to interact with applications.
+See the "Accessibility" section of [README](README.md) for additional accessibility concerns.

 These users often interact via 'screen reader' that can read text and other accessibility labels from the application.
 Some readers will also provide the user with a way to perform actions on an application, such as clicking a button, or setting the text in a text box.
 Others will rely on the keyboard navigation features provided by the application.

-DVUI implements accessibility through the [AccessKit](https://github.com/AccessKit/accesskit) toolkit, which provides a common interface to the operating system-specific accessibility APIs.
+DVUI implements this part of accessibility through the [AccessKit](https://github.com/AccessKit/accesskit) toolkit, which provides a common interface to the operating system-specific accessibility APIs.

-To ensure our DVUI applications are enjoyed by as many users as possible, I would encourage you to treat accessibility as a first-class requirement for your application and to test it just as you would any other feature.

-## Any other benefits.
-Any downsides?
+While DVUI tries to make this easy to integrate, some effort at the application level is required:
+* adding accessibility labels to images
+* ensuring visible labels are read for the correct content
+* testing tab ordering and keyboard navigation
+* general testing with screen readers (see below)

+## Benefits and Downsides

+The primary benefit is making your appliation useable by a wider array of users.

 Incorporating accessibility makes your UI application scriptable.
 Each widget that has a node in the accessibility tree publishes its current value along with the set of actions it can perform.
 By using your platform's accessibility API, you can write automated tests as well as allowing your users to script common tasks.